crossplane/crossplane/design/one-pager-consuming-k8s-clusters.md

 1. Application owner creates a `KubernetesCluster` claim in the namespace that references the `dev` `GKEClusterClass` and provisions a new Kubernetes cluster.
-1. Application owner creates a `WorkloadTarget` to point at the newly provisioned `GKECluster`.
+1. Application owner creates a `KubernetesTarget` to point at the newly provisioned `GKECluster`.
-1. When ready for testing, the application owner requests access to the `stage` cluster, which the infrastructure owner then "publishes" by creating a `WorkloadTarget` in the namespace that points to the `stage` cluster.
+1. When ready for testing, the application owner requests access to the `stage` cluster, which the infrastructure owner then "publishes" by creating a `KubernetesTarget` in the namespace that points to the `stage` cluster.
-1. Application owner provisions a `KubernetesApplication` with labels that select the `WorkloadTarget` referencing the `stage` cluster for provisioning.
+1. Application owner provisions a `KubernetesApplication` with labels that select the `KubernetesTarget` referencing the `stage` cluster for provisioning.

 In this scenario, long-lived "pet" clusters that may be more vital to the organization are completely managed and published by the infrastructure owner.